rest-for-physics/framework/README.md

 The REST-for-Physics (Rare Event Searches Toolkit) Framework is mainly written in C++ and it is fully integrated with [ROOT](https://root.cern.ch) I/O interface.
 REST was initially born as a collaborative software effort to provide common tools for acquisition, simulation, and data analysis of gaseous Time Projection Chambers (TPCs).
 However, the framework is already extending its usage to be non-exclusive of detector data analysis.
 The possibilities of the framework are provided by the different libraries and packages written for REST in our community.

+## Important: review existing macros that update ROOT files

+If your macro adds histograms, changes metadata, or otherwise modifies an existing ROOT file, replace direct `TFile` UPDATE opens with `TRestRootFileHandle`.
+This applies to **existing user macros and library code**, not just new development.
+Direct ROOT calls are not automatically protected by REST and can still lose historical schema information, even when the macro only writes a histogram.
+Read-only macros do not need this migration.

+See [Updating ROOT files from macros](doc/tutorials/Updating%20ROOT%20files%20from%20macros.md) for a migration example, ownership rules, and what to do if an update is refused.
+The new interface addresses an existing risk;
+it does not make previously written macros newly unsafe.

+## Framework overview

 The REST Framework provides 3 interfaces that prototype the use of **event types**, **metadata** and **event processes** through `TRestEvent`, `TRestMetadata` and `TRestEventProcess` abstract class definitions.
 Any REST library will implement **specific objects** that inherit from those 3 basic interfaces.